PRIDE Model of Practice

 as Team Members in Child Protection and Trauma-Informed Care of Children

 The PRIDE Model of Practice provides agencies with specific steps needed to ensure that resource (foster and adoptive) parents and agency staff work together to achieve the agency’s mission while developing and supporting resource parents as team members.
-The New Generation FosterPRIDE/AdoptPRIDE is the pre-service training and assessment step of the PRIDE Model of Practice.
+The in-person/online edition of FosterPRIDE/AdoptPRIDE is the pre-service training and assessment step of the PRIDE Model of Practice.
 This step integrates the strengths of in-person group sessions, family assessment (home study) consultations, and online self-paced training to meet the needs of diverse families and agency resources.
-The hybrid in-person/on-line approach builds upon PRIDE’s five core competency categories: protecting and nurturing children; meeting developmental needs and addressing developmental delays; supporting children’s relationships with birth families; connecting children to safe and nurturing relationships intended to last a lifetime; and working as a member of a professional team.
+The in-person/on-line approach builds upon PRIDE’s five core competency categories: protecting and nurturing children; meeting developmental needs and addressing developmental delays; supporting children’s relationships with birth families; connecting children to safe and nurturing relationships intended to last a lifetime; and working as a member of a professional team.

 Administrative and practice benefits include:

 - Focusing on the impact of fostering on birth and other children who are members of prospective foster families

 - Standardizing the content and quality of training

 - Reducing parent costs, travel, and time away from home

 - Increasing staff time to provide one-on-one support

 - Enabling parents to learn at their own pace and time